chriskempson/netcrafter/README.md

 Netcrafter is a ~~religious cult~~, ~~life-philosophy~~, way of building websites that unashamedly slaps you in the face with [HTML - the future of the Internet](https://blog.neocities.org/blog/2015/02/27/we-are-the-future.html).
 The magic of Netcrafter is made possible by a scripting language that has started to gain traction in today's World Wide Web known as [PHP](https://web.archive.org/web/20000301133004/http://php.net/) (Personal Home Page) language.
 With Netcrafter you'll be churning out cool websites before the dot-com bubble has even burst!

 **Scientific Facts:**
-* Netcrafter is lighter than air and fits inside a [single PHP file](https://github.com/chriskempson/netcrafter/blob/master/netcrafter.php) measuring just a few KBs ~~heavy~~ light.
+* Netcrafter is lighter than air and fits inside a [single PHP file](https://github.com/chriskempson/netcrafter/blob/master/netcrafter.php) less than 100 SLOC's long and takes up just a few KBs on your floppy disk!
+* Depending of the nature of your ~~adult website~~ life modelling appreciation website, you'll hopefully have no need for PHP on your server of the webs.
+Just [generate static HTML](#generate-static-html) and be on your merry way to _server-side scripting-less nirvana&trade;_.
 * Recent entirely-fabricated studies show, users of Netcrafter may have lower stress levels and may experience a boost in the production of endorphins. [<sup>1</sup>](#addendum)

 ## Up and running before your dial-up has time to sync!